 Teaching and lecturing

-I am part of three projects that will begin during the academic year 2015-2016 :
+I am part of three research projects :

-a project called LAKME (Linguistically Annotated Corpora Using Machine Learning Techniques) funded by PSL.
+I am the PI of a project called LAKME (Linguistically Annotated Corpora Using Machine Learning Techniques) funded by PSL for 2015-2017.
 Lakme will explore new techniques for the annotation of textual corpora of morphology rich languages (Medieval French, Rabbinic Hebrew and diverse Finno-Ugric languages)

-a project called DEMOCRAT funded by ANR (Agence Nationale de Recherche).
+I participate in a project called DEMOCRAT funded by ANR (Agence Nationale de Recherche), 2016-2019.
 The project will explore techniques describing and modelling reference chains : including diachronic and comparative language studies thanks to automatic annotation techniques.
 The PI of this project is Frédéric Landragin

 I am also part of the ERC LEXICAL project in collaboration with the University of Cambridge (PI, Anna Korhonen)

-I am also the PI of a small scale research collaboration with the UCL Centre for Digital Humanities at University College London.
+In 2014-2015, I was the PI of a small scale research collaboration with the UCL Centre for Digital Humanities at University College London (see our publications on the topic during DH2015 and DH2016).
 I am also collaborating with the Language Technology Lab of the University of Cambridge on these topics.